Geometric criteria for overtwistedness: Abstract

 \section{Abstract}

-We establish geometric criteria to decide whether a contact manifold is overtwisted.
-Starting with the original definition, we first relate the different overtwisted disks $(D^{2n},\xi_{ot})$ in each dimension and show that a manifold is overtwisted if the Legendrian unknot is loose.
-Then we characterize overtwistedness in terms of open book decompositions and provide several applications.
+In this article we establish efficient geometric criteria to decide whether a contact manifold is overtwisted.
+Starting with the original definition, we first relate overtwisted disks in different dimensions and show that a manifold is overtwisted if and only if the Legendrian unknot admits a loose chart.
+Then we characterize overtwistedness in terms of the monodromy of open book decompositions and contact surgeries.
+Finally, we provide several applications of these geometric criteria.